-The operation of these diagrams is not subject to the draw-speed requirements of route monitoring.
+The operation of these diagrams is not subject to any draw-speed requirements of route monitoring.

 Content and Encoding

-[Add description after the datasets have been updated for S-100.]
+Chart 1 is released as an exchange set comprising a number of S-101 datasets within the S-164 suite of test data.
+Portrayal and content are defined wholly by the S-101 feature and portrayal catalogues.

 Revisions